30 August 2007

 13 August 2007

-In a lengthy feature in Sunday's New York Times, David Rohde and David Sanger provide an overview of the decisions and 'sweeping miscalculations' that sent the Afghanistan mission 'off course.'
+In a lengthy in Sunday's New York Times, David Rohde and David Sanger provide an overview of the decisions and 'sweeping miscalculations' that sent the Afghanistan mission 'off course.'
 According to officials, the Iraq campaign robbed the Afghanistan mission of scarce intelligence and reconstruction resources at critical times, including elite C.I.A. teams and Special Forces units involved in the search for terrorists.
 Development efforts...

 Read the post »